Nutrition & Health

 Delevu Village Breakfast Program

-In 2021 a volunteer from Europe heard about our organization and contacted us to ask if we could set up a program to provide breakfast Monday through Friday for the fifty students who attend preschool in a rural village (which lies approximately eighteen kilometers east of Livingstone).
+In 2021 a volunteer from Europe heard about our organization and contacted us to ask if we could set up a program to provide breakfast Monday through Friday for the sixty students who attend preschool in a rural village (which lies approximately eighteen kilometers east of Livingstone).
 She agreed to fund the program and in October 2021 we began facilitating the Breakfast Feeding Program.
 For breakfast the students eat porridge with ground nuts and bananas.
 We also organized a Christmas lunch of rice, chicken, vegetable salad, juice, crisps, and sweets for the students in December.
 The Breakfast Feeding Program runs every month that school is in session.
 On average this program provides 1,000 meals a month.

 Holiday Feeding Program

 In addition to providing the students with lunch, and the boarding school students with snacks, we also provide them with food on special occasions.
 At the end of every year we host a Christmas Party where we serve the students a special Christmas meal along with homemade Christmas cookies!
 We also provide the community members with lunch when we host community workshops and empowerment group meetings.
-In addition to this, we also provide lunch and juice to students during Impact sessions followed by a celebration at the end of their course with a varitery of snacks and drinks!
+In addition to this, we also provide lunch and juice to students during Impact sessions followed by a celebration at the end of their course with a variety of snacks and drinks!

 Health

-HIV/AIDS, Tuberculosis, Malaria and other diseases/infections are among top ten causes of death in Zambia.
+HIV/AIDS, Tuberculosis, Malaria and other diseases/infections are among the top ten causes of death in Zambia.
 Since many of our students and their families have chronic health conditions we decided to add a health component to our organization in order to meet their health and medical needs.
 Over a quarter of the families that we serve are HIV positive.
 Our team periodically follows up with these families to make sure they are able to access their medication and to see if they have any other health needs that need to be met.

 Several of the girls in our Sponsorship Program, in addition to being dedicated students, are also young mothers.
-We check in with them at least once a term to ensure that they, and their child(ren)are healthy and thriving.
+We check in with them at least once a term to ensure that they and their child(ren)are healthy and thriving.